serverless/examples/single-page-app-via-cloudfront/README.md

 # Deploy

 Warning: Whenever you making changes to CloudFront resource in `serverless.yml` the deployment might take a while e.g 15-20 minutes.

+TODO get the urls

+explain this is for maximum simplicity

+improvements you can do:
+- bucket restriction
+- domain Aliases
+- logging